-Deleted: COUNCILLORS

-17.1 Under the Members' Code of Conduct a Member who has a disclosable pecuniary interest must, if the interest is not one which is already on the register of interests or subject to a pending notification to the Monitoring Officer, disclose the existence of that interest to the meeting and thereafter notify the Monitoring Officer of that interest within 28 days of this disclosure.
+- 17.1 Under the Members' Code of Conduct a Member who has a disclosable pecuniary interest must, if the interest is not one which is already on the register of interests or subject to a pending notification to the Monitoring Officer, disclose the existence of that interest to the meeting and thereafter notify the Monitoring Officer of that interest within 28 days of this disclosure. - 17.2 Where a Member has a disclosable pecuniary interest in relation to the application under consideration they may not sit on that sub-committee. - 17.3 Any Member with a disclosable pecuniary interest is also precluded from making representations orally to the Sub-Committee or from making representations on behalf of a party to the hearing.

-Deleted: Revised Code of Conduct for

-- Where a Member has a disclosable pecuniary interest in relation to the application under consideration they may not sit on that sub-committee. - 17.3 Any Member with a disclosable pecuniary interest is also precluded from making representations orally to the Sub-Committee or from making representations on behalf of a party to the hearing.
 They can still present their views through other means.
-For example, the Member can:

-Deleted: They

-make written representations in their private capacity.
+For example, the Member can: - make written representations in their private capacity.
 The existence and nature of the interest should be disclosed in such representations and the Member should not seek preferential consideration for their representations.
-Such written representations should be addressed to officers rather than other Members of the Authority;

-Formatted: Bullets and Numbering

-- use a professional representative to make an application on the Members behalf; or - arrange for another Member of the Authority to represent the views of the Member's constituents on matters in which their ward Member has a disclosable pecuniary interest.

-The Member who has a disclosable pecuniary interest but has been asked to represent the views of a party making representations should advise them. about that interest and inform them that another Member may represent their views on the issue.
-When representing those views the other Member should make it clear to the relevant committee or officers that he or she is acting in November 2012 pecuniary
+Such written representations should be addressed to officers rather than other Members of the Authority; - use a professional representative to make an application on the Members behalf; or - arrange for another Member of the Authority to represent the views of the Member's constituents on matters in which their ward Member has a disclosable pecuniary interest. - 17.4 The Member who has a disclosable pecuniary interest but has been asked to represent the views of a party making representations should advise them about that interest and inform them that another Member may represent their views on the issue.
+When representing those views the other Member should make it clear to the relevant committee or officers that he or she is acting in place of the original Member because of that Member's disclosable pecuniary interest.

-Deleted: disclosable

-Deleted: but has been asked to represent the views of a party making representations

-Deleted: m

-Deleted: an

-Deleted: may

-Part 5.G Protocol for Licensing Hearings under the Gambling Act 2005 place of the original Member because of that Member's disclosable pecuniary interest.